IEC 60904-9:2020 Standard for Solar Simulators

 Graph reproduced and then analyzed by digitizing the reported spectrum from Greatcell Solar’s datasheet retrieved from the web

-Greatcell Solar’s Hyperion III LED Solar Simulator achieves Class A spectral match with a spectral coverage of 94% and a spectral deviation of 22%.
+Greatcell Solar’s Hyperion III LED Solar Simulator achieves a Class A spectral match with a 94% spectral coverage and a 22% spectral deviation.

 Until the recent IEC 60904-9 2020 update, Class A+ did not exist, and many solar simulator manufacturers attempted to create their own definition of Class A+.